alfr-ruiz/alfr-ruiz.github.io/README.md

 3. use Vanilla JS to create a custom GUI for the media player
 4. JS for dynamic content loading, page transitions, scrolling fx, media lightbox
 5. fix: when clicking on logo to return home, address bar defaults to https://www.alfredorm.com/index.html instead of alfredorm.com
+6. at the home screen and when returning to it, the address bar should only show the apex domain

 Credits: